yarmouthfiero@hotmail.com

 Jan 31 2015

-the changes I have been making to the rear suspension, it was only natural that I would replace the stock rear control arm with a custom designed and built tubular control arm.
+With all the changes I have been making to the rear suspension, it was only natural that I would replace the stock rear control arm with a custom designed and built tubular control arm.
 This way, I could have more freedom with regards to control arm geometry.

 The starting point for my design was the geometry of the wheels.
 I think it was a lot easier to select the wheels that I wanted without worrying about their offset matching the suspension requirements.
 Having a clear idea about where the wheels would need to sit with regard to the bodywork meant that I could position them where I wanted and then work out the required geometry of the control arms to connect the wheels to the chassis (engine cradle).
 With the engine cradle designed and built, it was a simple matter to calculate the required length of the control arm.
 Like the length, the height of the control arm was based on the diameter of the wheels, ties , ball joint and spindle on the outboard end and the height of the engine cradle on the inboard end.